We believe that weaving together different perspectives and expertise creates something strong and beautiful

 Nadiah Rosli – Founder and Managing Director

 A Chevening Scholar, Nadiah earned her MLitt in Environment, Culture and Communication at the University of Glasgow’s School of Interdisciplinary Studies.
-Supported by fellowships from the World Conference of Science Journalists, the Ettore Majorana Foundation, and the MIT Media Lab Open Ocean Initiative, she channels this exploration of science, culture, and nature directly into her environmental journalism, publishing with outlets including VICE, Public Radio International, and New Naratif.
-Venturing into the performing arts, she also designs and develops science-arts collaborations – most notably serving as the scriptwriter for the puppet show ASLI – Resonance in Our Roots, which translates environmental themes through Indigenous and local folktales from Malaysia.
+Supported by fellowships from the World Conference of Science Journalists, the Ettore Majorana Foundation, and the MIT Media Lab Open Ocean Initiative, she applies this exploration of science, culture, and nature directly to her environmental journalism, publishing with outlets including VICE, Public Radio International, and New Naratif.
+Venturing into the performing arts, she also designs science-arts collaborations, most notably serving as the scriptwriter for the puppet show ASLI – Resonance in Our Roots, which translates environmental themes through Indigenous and local folktales from Malaysia.

 Credit: Delegation of European Union to Malaysia